Donna Yates (EastEnders): Casting and characterisation

-Donna was reported to be the second regular disabled character to feature in EastEnders after Adam Best from 2009 to 2010.
+Donna was reported to be the second regular disabled character to feature in EastEnders after Adam Best (David Proud) from 2009 to 2010.
 Donna was also the first female actress in a wheelchair to feature in the soap opera.
 The character was not intended to be in a wheelchair, but this was changed when Hammond, who has a restricted growth condition, impressed producers during her audition among able-bodied actors.
 Hammond revealed in 2015 that she had received abuse from viewers over her disability, explaining, "when I get out of my [wheel]chair to do a scene on my feet, people don't like it.
 If I'm feeling good and want to walk in that scene, I will.
 But if I can't or pain levels are bad then I'll use my chair".
 Hammond added because of this, she has had viewers shout at her and ask her why she uses a wheelchair after they have seen her walk in episodes.
 Hammond added, "People always think I'm this feisty girl and I can hold my own but in those moments you just don't think of anything to say.
 It's shock and disbelief.
 I have to laugh it off".

 Hammond told Inside Soap that whilst Donna is initially "very opinionated", there would be a humorous side to her.
 Hammond explained, "I don't want her to just be a hard-faced cow.
 There needs to be a glint in her eye, tinged with a bit of sarcasm as well".
 Hammond admitted that she found it hard to "launch into being such a fiery character", but when she settled in, she thought, "This is fun - people will hate me!"
 Donna's official profile on the BBC website revealed that "abrasive personality" covers her "hidden depths" and called her intelligent and opinionated.
 It also revealed that she works hard on her business and "swears by her unfaltering work", but teased that due to this, Donna's love life and other aspects of her life have "slid".
 They added that whilst Donna is hoping to find the right man, her "abrasive personality" may make it harder to find him.
 Metro reported that Donna would be a "loudmouth" who "always has to be top dog and will go to any lengths to achieve this"; they added, "Never one to let her guard down, Donna takes no prisoners and always has to have the last word.
 But is her in-your-face persona all a front?"